-It may come as a surprise that a successful instructor and small businessperson like Michele Sweeney was not always a fan of social media.
+It may come as a surprise that instructor and successful small businessperson Michele Sweeney was not always a fan of social media.
 In fact, during the dawning days of platforms like Facebook, Sweeney was reluctant to commit her energy to the social media sphere.
-Her perspective changed over time and students joining in her class, Intro to Social Media for Small Business can look forward partaking of insights she gained and lessons she learned as an independent entrepreneur.
+Her perspective changed over time and students joining her in Intro to Social Media for Small Business or Introduction to Social Media Part 2 can look forward to benefiting from insights she gained and lessons she learned as an independent entrepreneur.

 “Honestly I avoided social media on a personal level until I moved back east,” says Sweeney.
 “I only joined and started using it to stay in touch with my family here in Seattle.
 It wasn’t until I opened my bakery in New Hampshire that social media took on a new meaning for me from a business standpoint.
 Facebook was a big thing at the time, and it was standard to include Facebook on any and all marketing pieces by saying ‘Like Us on Facebook!’
 Naturally, I jumped on the bandwagon.
 This was back when Organic Growth was a real thing.”